samantaavijit/qwiklabs/README.md

-# qwicklabs
+# qwiklabs
-All qwicklabs commands
+All qwiklabs commands